RushikeshJoshi0123/Fall-Detection-using-Image-Processing-and-Machine-Learning-/README.md

 # Fall-Detection-using-Image-Processing-and-Machine-Learning-

-•	Fall is an event which arrives unexpectedely at any time when a person is unaware of it.
-The fall can be caused due to many reasons and can put the lives on risk

-•	Falls are the major issues which occurs unexpectedly.
+Falls are the major issues which occurs unexpectedly.
 This can also lead sometimes to death.
-Elderly persons are at the top most risk and their life can also be in   danger.
+Elderly persons are at the topmost risk and their life can also be in danger.
 There are lots of deaths caused due to the fall of elderly persons.

-•	For that purpose, proper fall detection system is needed to be developed which can detect the fall as soon as the fall event takes place.
+This project aims to predict the fall as soon as it takes place.

-Technology used

-1) Machine Learning
-2) Image processing
+Process

+• Complete image pre-processing, which includes image background removal, edge detection, star feature extractor and brisk feature descriptor.

+• Used multiple machine learning algorithm like Random Forest, Decision Tree and KNN.

+• Determining the accuracy of different machine learning algorithms.

+• Predicting the fall.